clebert/aws-simple/README.md

 ### Create A Config File

-Create a top-level config file called `aws-simple.config.js`.
+To use the `aws-simple` CLI you have to create a top-level JavaScript config module named `aws-simple.config.js` which exports an object compatible to the [`AppConfig` interface][app-config-interface].

 For example, the following app config describes a simple app consisting of a single static HTML file: